-The readme.txt file will contain a summary of the report type and other information.
+The readme.txt file contains a summary of the report type and other information.
 The additionalStatistics.txt file contains any additional statistics (i.e. the number of emails sent or the number of bounces) that were requested in the report.
 The main data file, named for the type of data downloaded (i.e. distributionReport.txt or uniqueSumReport.txt) contains the data that will be imported into Excel.
-Start Excel and click on the Visualize Tracking Statistics icon in the toolbar, it looks like two small footprints.
+Start Excel and click on the Visualize Tracking Statistics icon in the toolbar (two small footprints).